 - ✓ Most crop related decisions are taken by spouses alone.
-Crop-related matters are not applicable to households without adult male members. - ✓ Most women decide what foods to prepare irrespective of the presence or absence of adult male members in the household.
+Crop-related matters are not applicable to households without adult men. - ✓ Most women decide what foods to prepare in both kind of households, with or without adult men.

 Women's decision-making power